MuhammadDaniyalTahir/CTF_Writeups/Writeups/Steel_Mountain.md

 Then I searched for hfs keyword using command:
 `search hfs`

-It showd me followind output:
+It showed me following output:
 ![Alt text](../Screenshots/Steel_Mountain/metasploit_exploits.png)

 Then I selected 4th exploit and then set it's values: